Mythra/sash/sash-libs/sash-trap/README.md

 # Sash-Trap #

-sash-trap gives you the ability to "safely" add to traps, recursively. `trap` ends up overwriting everything which can be quite unpleasent when you're being called from a script that needs traps (and you have to respect their traps).
+sash-trap gives you the ability to "safely" add to traps, recursively. the `trap` command ends up overwriting everything which can be quite unpleasent when you're being called from a script that needs traps (and you have to respect their traps).

 sash-trap works around that by automatically detecting previously set traps, and "safely" adding to them by seperating commands with: `;` (even if the